-The ideal mounting for the reflector is for it to be suspended inside a 12-inch long piece of 3-inch PVC conduit.
+The ideal reflector mounting suspends it inside a 12-inch long piece of 3-inch PVC conduit.
 Cut the opening of the PVC conduit at a 45-degree angle to act as a drip shield.
 Hold the reflector against the backside of the PVC conduit by attaching a 3-inch male connector.
 Do not cement the connector.
 This would prevent the reflector from being reached for future cleaning.
 To create a mounting base, attach a 3-inch aluminum flange (electric meter hub) to the connector.
 This whole package can be mounted to any flat surface.